Add-in commands for Excel, PowerPoint, and Word

 - Place commands on an existing tab (Insert, Review, and so on) if the functionality provided fits there.
 For example, if your add-in enables users to insert media, add a group to the Insert tab.
 Note that not all tabs are available across all Office versions.
 For more information, see Office Add-ins XML manifest.

 - Place commands on the Home tab if the functionality doesn't fit on another tab, and you have fewer than six top-level commands.
-You can also add commands to the Home tab if your add-in needs to work across Office versions (such as Office Desktop and Office Online) and a tab is not available in all versions (for example, the Design tab doesn't exist in Office Online).
+You can also add commands to the Home tab if your add-in needs to work across Office versions (such as Office on the web or desktop) and a tab is not available in all versions (for example, the Design tab doesn't exist in Office on the web).